Week #1 OF MEAL PREP FOR TWO PEOPLE

 - 2 cloves of garlic, minced

-Heat medium sized skillet over medium-high heat.
-Add 1 tbs olive oil to pan, add chicken.
+Heat medium-sized skillet over medium-high heat.
+Add 1 tbs olive oil to the pan, add chicken.
 Continue to stir chicken until cooked through.
 While chicken is cooking, mix ingredients for sauce and set aside.
 Remove chicken from pan and add sugar snap peas, continue to saute until softened.
 Add frozen veggies and chicken back to pan.
 Mix to combine.
 Add in sauce and stir to heat through.
 Divide among container or serve warm with quinoa.